jadecobra/python_tdd_exercises/source/calculator/calculator_9.rst

 * :ref:`what you can do with classes<what is a class?>`
 * :ref:`how to make a website with flask<how to make a calculator 9>`

-:ref:`Would you like to see another way to make a webesite for the Calculator?<how to make a calculator 10>`
+:ref:`Would you like to see another way to make a website for the Calculator?<how to make a calculator 10>`

 -----